M1ckeysofine/portfolio/notes/The State of AI Security in 2025.md

 - LLMs might leak data they “remember” from training
 - Fine-tuned models often overfit and expose internal behavior

-**Example 1**: In 2023, Samsung employees unintentionally [leaked confidential code and internal data](https://www.prompt.security/blog/8-real-world-incidents-related-to-ai?utm_source=chatgpt.com) into ChatGPT while using it for debugging.
+> In 2023, Samsung employees unintentionally [leaked confidential code and internal data](https://www.prompt.security/blog/8-real-world-incidents-related-to-ai?utm_source=chatgpt.com) into ChatGPT while using it for debugging.
 Once submitted, the data became part of OpenAI’s training pipeline, raising major concerns about information reuse and model memory.

-**Example 2**: That same year, Microsoft AI researchers [accidentally exposed 38TB of internal data](https://www.wiz.io/blog/38-terabytes-of-private-data-accidentally-exposed-by-microsoft-ai-researchers?utm_source=chatgpt.com)—including passwords and Teams messages—via a misconfigured Azure Storage URL tied to open-source AI work.
+> That same year, Microsoft AI researchers [accidentally exposed 38TB of internal data](https://www.wiz.io/blog/38-terabytes-of-private-data-accidentally-exposed-by-microsoft-ai-researchers?utm_source=chatgpt.com)—including passwords and Teams messages—via a misconfigured Azure Storage URL tied to open-source AI work.

-> These weren’t hackers—they were developers trying to move fast.
+These weren’t hackers—they were developers trying to move fast.
 And in both cases, the AI environment became the breach vector.

 **Remember**: These models don’t forget unless you make them.
 And your training data isn’t safe just because your firewall is.